 The initial step in breast reconstruction is to evaluate the proposed or existing changes secondary to the mastectomy.
 The types of changes that often occur are the loss of breast skin, breast volume, the nipple, symmetry and contour.

 As you are already aware, being faced with the diagnosis of breast cancer forces you to make numerous difficult choices.
 The prospect of choosing breast reconstruction can cause understandable anxiety because it is an unfamiliar road with many different routes available.
-Your physicians are here to guide you along the way by explaining your options.
+Your board certified plastic surgeons are here to guide you along the way by explaining your options.
 You must make the final decision.
 However, your plastic surgeon can help to direct you down the path that is best suited for your situation.

 This information has been designed to give you the facts you need and help you make a well informed decision regarding breast reconstruction.
 You and those close to you are welcome to discuss any questions and concerns about reconstructive surgery with us.
 If you are considering breast reconstruction, it would be extremely helpful to discuss this with your surgeon and an experienced plastic surgeon prior to your mastectomy.
 This allows the surgical team to plan the treatment that is best for you, even if you decide to have reconstructive breast surgery done at a later date.